When I was 20 I got pregnant.

 It was positive.

-I remember the adrenaline rush and feeling lightheaded as I stared, not quite believing my eyes.
-Positive.
+Adrenaline rushed through my body as lightheaded I stared, not quite believing my eyes.

-The first thing I did was grab my cousin who worked at the shop and together we went outside to smoke a cigarette.
+I grabbed my cousin who worked at the shop and together we went outside to smoke a cigarette.
 From the look on my face she knew what I was going to say before I said it.

 “Are you sure?” she asked.